 F.A.C.E. is a free substance abuse education program that meets each Monday evening at 6:00 PM at the Raleigh facility in Suite 214.
 It is a no fee program designed to assist those who have a substance user/abuser they are concerned about and do not know how to help.
 No appointment is necessary.

 Dr. Joshua Dittmer is Medical Director for First Step Services, LLC.
 Dr. Dittmer is an active contributor to the field of Psychiatry.
-A graduate of Boston University, he is a board-certified physician who specialize in the diagnosis and treatment of mental disorders
+A graduate of Boston University, he is a board-certified physician who specialize in the diagnosis and treatment of mental disorders.
+Dr. Dittmer provides supervision to all our therapists and counselors to ensure each individual in our programs receive the highest quality clinical care.

 Mental Health Counseling:

-Mental health counselors are Licensed Clinical Social Workers and other Licensed Masters level counselors or higher.
-Therapists work very closely with the Dr. Lopez to provide the best mental health counseling possible.
+Mental health counselors are Licensed Clinical Social Workers and other Licensed Professional Counselors, Masters level counselors or higher.
+Therapists coordinate care very closely with Dr. Dittmer to provide the best mental health counseling possible.